DomasB/notes/🤖 AI/Grossary/Model-Dependent Transformations.md

 **What are model dependent transformations?**
 ---------------------------------------------

-A model-dependent transformation is a [transformation](https://www.hopsworks.ai/dictionary/transformation) of a [feature](https://www.hopsworks.ai/dictionary/feature) that is specific to one model, and is consistently applied in [training](https://www.hopsworks.ai/dictionary/training-pipeline) and [inference pipelines](https://www.hopsworks.ai/dictionary/inference-pipeline).
+A model-dependent transformation is a [transformation](https://www.hopsworks.ai/dictionary/transformation) of a [[Feature|feature]] that is specific to one model, and is consistently applied in [training](https://www.hopsworks.ai/dictionary/training-pipeline) and [inference pipelines](https://www.hopsworks.ai/dictionary/inference-pipeline).
 It is typically an [encoding](https://www.hopsworks.ai/dictionary/encoding-for-features) of the [feature value](http://www.hopsworks.ai/dictionary/feature-value) that uses the training dataset as the reference window when computing the encoding.
 There is a direct benefit of having model-dependent transformations decoupled from [model-independent transformations](https://www.hopsworks.ai/dictionary/model-independent-transformations) in that it allows for flexibility in [feature engineering](https://www.hopsworks.ai/dictionary/feature-engineering), making it easier to adapt and optimize features for different models without affecting the underlying raw data.

 **Why are model dependent transformations important?**
 ------------------------------------------------------